zitadel/zitadel/docs/docs/legal/terms-support-service.md

 * Your credit has been used up by services and/or any applicable credit limit has been reached;
 * You are in default in the payment of open invoices and/or prompt payment seems unlikely (i.e. in the event of insolvency proceedings);
 * Your services were used illegally or in breach of contract, or if there is reasonable suspicion of such use (i.e. in the event of complaints or abuse reports);
-* Other customers' services are being negatively affected in breach of the fair use provision, including in the event of your services being subject to attacks by third parties (i.e. DoS/DDoS attacks);
 * We consider the suspension or termination of the services to be necessary for the protection of ourselves, our infrastructure or other customers.

 We reserve the right to immediately terminate the Framework Agreement in such cases.